All Episodes

 He's the classic example, and it's not coincidental.

-You tell us who the client was?
+You guys tell us who the client was?

 Okay, I got you.

-Any event that's I mean, that's the quintessential example.
+In any event, I mean, that's the quintessential example.

 And these are the guys who made those kinds of deals.

-This is Weissman, John Gleason at that time, and others in that crew.
+This is Weissman, John Gleason, at that time, and others in that crew.

 That's the same crew.